 General.

 Contractor shall provide the Consortium with the QA Deliverables and Services as described in the RFP, Contractor’s Proposal submitted in response to that RFP, and this Agreement, and in accordance with the QA Service Plan and Specifications.
 Contractor shall utilize the RFP, its Proposal, the QA Service Plan and OWDs, the QA Deliverables and Services for which the Consortium previously granted Acceptance, Change Orders agreed to by the Consortium and the Contractor, as well as Contractor’s expert knowledge as the basis for delivering subsequent QA Deliverables and Services.
 Contractor will ensure that the QA Deliverables and Services, and Documents and materials provided or presented to, or developed for, the Consortium are consistent with industry standards, easily understandable and logically organized, accurate and complete in their data, and provide the appropriate level of detail for their respective purposes.
 Contractor will retain backup copies in writing and on electronic media of all QA Deliverables until termination of this Agreement and shall provide the Consortium on its request with a copy thereof until that time.
+As part of the Tranisition-Out process, Contractor will provide to the Consortium all Deliverables in electronic media.

 Contractor shall, in accordance with the Statement of Work (Attachment 1 to the RFP) and Statement of Requirements (Attachment 2 to the RFP), both of which are expressly incorporated into this Agreement as Exhibits A and B, respectively, provide QA Services.